-Camphill Scotland is the membership body for the 11 Camphill communities, which are all separate charities, in Scotland.
-We build our members’ national profile and influence and help them work together on matters of common interest.
+Camphill Scotland is the membership body for the 11 Camphill communities in Scotland.
+Our role is to build our members’ national profile and influence and to facilitate their development as providers of education and social care.
 Follow this link to find out more about us.

 Each Camphill community manages their own admissions process for both day services and live in support.
 Visit the Find your place page for contact details.
 The community will guide you through the application process.